 The agency currently provides care to a number of service users that require some form of restraint.
-The care plans and risk assessments in relation to this area were found to be appropriately detailed within three service user files sampled.
+The care plans and risk assessments in relation to this area were found to be appropriately detailed within two service user files sampled.

 Their procedure on 'Handling service user's monies' was reviewed, however is required for expansion to include staff guidance on emergency shopping for occasional shopping tasks outside of a care plan tasked shopping.
-The registered manager confirmed that at present no service users are receiving any financial assistance, for example shopping, by the agency staff.
+Review of service users' records indicated that financial assistance and shopping is provided for a number of service users by agency staff.
+The information within one sampled service user's care plan was found to be appropriate, provided specific guidance and detailed the management of identified risks.